stephane-caron/capture-walkgen/doc/src/index.rst

 At the end of an acyclic contact sequence, a simple double-support strategy is applied by the `DoubleSupportController` class:

-.. autoclass:: capture_walking.DoubleSupportController
+.. autoclass:: capture_walkgen.DoubleSupportController

 Like the two preceding classes, the ``pendulum`` reference to the inverted pendulum model is used to update the CoM state (position and velocity) when computing control inputs:

-.. automethod:: capture_walking.OneStepController.compute_controls
+.. automethod:: capture_walkgen.OneStepController.compute_controls

 These two inputs can then be sent to the robot's CoM task directly.